Tickets to Enmore Theatre events can be purchased through the following channels:

 NEWTOWN, NSW 2042

-For Wheelchair accessible seating please call our Box Office during operating hours on (02) 9550 3666 and speak to the Box Office Manager.
+For information about accessibility and accessible ticket bookings please call our Box Office on (02) 9550 3666.

 The Enmore Theatre is now Sydney’s oldest and longest running live theatre.